‘Marry My Husband’ review: deliciously melodramatic, immensely addictive

 Marry My Husband may not be the most groundbreaking of shows, but that’s not what it’s trying to be either.
 This Korean drama knows it’s a guilty pleasure through and through, and embraces that wholeheartedly.
 It satisfies by giving the audience exactly what they want by letting Ji-won get her payback, with a handful of unexpected twists that are just enough to keep viewers running back for more.

-Marry My Husband air every Monday and Tuesday on tvN.
+Marry My Husband airs every Monday and Tuesday on tvN.
 The series is also available to stream internationally on Prime Video.